ibotty/karver/README.md

-# Karver
+# Stencil

-Karver is a template engine written in Haskell, and the syntax is heavily inspired by [jinja2][1].
+Stencil is a template engine written in Haskell, and the syntax is heavily inspired by [jinja2][1].
+It is fork of [karver][8].

 The project is in early development, so it isn't as full featured or production ready as jinja is.
-However, karver's main focus is for Haskell programmers, wanting a template engine that is simple and has good performance.
+However, stencil's main focus is for Haskell programmers, wanting a template engine that is simple and has good performance.